 A key aspect of responsible investments is about engaging with companies in order to influence them to change.
 Our investment teams hold dialogues directly with Nordic companies.
 We are active in nomination committees and co-operate internationally with other investors.
-Read more about Responsible and active ownership, what we exclude, how we influence and how we collaborate here.
+Read more about how we influence and collaborate here.

-From 1 July 2016, SEB excludes from all funds companies involved in thermal coal extraction, ie mining activities, where coal accounts for more than 20 per cent of the company's or group's turnover.
-SEB also increases the active management through dialogues with energy-related companies, where coal as an energy source exceeds 10 per cent.
-The decision is implemented for SEB's actively managed equity and fixed income funds, while index funds will implement this during the autumn 2016.
+SEB excludes from all funds companies involved in thermal coal extraction, ie mining activities, where coal accounts for more than 20 per cent of the company's or group's turnover.
+The decision is implemented for all SEB's actively managed equity and fixed income funds.
+Read more about how we exclude here.

 External funds in our fund offering

-In November 2016, SEB Life & Pension signed the PRI as an asset owner.
+SEB Life & Pension has signed the PRI as an asset owner.
 Adding the asset-owner perspective gives SEB access to new collaboration forums and the possibility to pursue sustainability issues with other capital owners and make demands on external investment managers.

-In 2016, SEB launched its fourth microfinance fund for institutional investors and is today one of the largest manager of microfinance funds in Europe.
+In 2017, SEB launched its fifth and sixth microfinance fund for institutional investors and is today one of the largest manager of microfinance funds in Europe.
 Through investing in microfinance institutions, SEB’s microfinance funds provide financing for entrepreneurs and low and middle income households in emerging and frontier markets.
-Over 4 billion SEK has been invested through microfinance institutions reaching more than 17 million micro-entrepreneurs in 33 developing countries.
+Over 6 billion SEK has been invested through microfinance institutions reaching more than 19 million micro-entrepreneurs in 38 developing countries.

 SEB is the only bank in the Nordic market that can offer institutional clients this type of investment.
 SEB's traditional life insurance companies invest in microfinance funds, which are thus made available to private pension customers.